sijingzhangzsj0604/docs/docs/cloud/guides/security/ip-restriction.md

 show_feedback: true
 ---

-In some cases you won't hope requests from anywhere can access some your [Applications](../../concepts/application.md) or [APIs](../../concepts/api.md).
+In some cases you won't hope requests from anywhere can access some your [Service](../../concepts/service.md) or [APIs](../../concepts/api.md).
 For instance, you may only allow requests forwarded by the Layer-4 load balancer; Or if you find some suspicious IP addresses and you want to add them to the deny list so that they cannot access your services.

-This guide will show you how to use the IP Restriction plugin to protect your Applications and APIs.
+This guide will show you how to use the IP Restriction plugin to protect your Service and APIs.
 IP Restriction has two running modes: `Allow` and `Deny`.
 When IP Restriction plugin works in the `Allow` mode, only requests from the IP addresses or belonging to the [CIDR Ranges](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#:~:text=CIDR%20is%20also%20used%20for,of%20bits%20in%20the%20address.)
-You configured can access the Applications or APIs; On the contrary, if IP Restriction works in the `deny` mode, Apache APISIX will block requests from the IP addresses or belonging to the CIDR Ranges you configured.
+You configured can access the Services or APIs; On the contrary, if IP Restriction works in the `deny` mode, Apache APISIX will block requests from the IP addresses or belonging to the CIDR Ranges you configured.

 :::tip